Deathnetworks/Trinity/README.md

 * WitchDoctor: Added rune support to horrify

-* Tweak for WitchDoctor Hex: Angry chicken.
-IsHidden attribute doesn't seem to work anymore...

 #### Wizard

 * Wizard: Fixed Cancel and rebuff Archon with Magic Weapon / Familiar

 #### General

-* Added Combat GUI option/setting to Ignore Elites when we have 5 NV Stacks
+* Added Combat logic and GUI option to Ignore Elites when we have 5 NV Stacks

 * Added Carguy's Pushover.net notifications

-* Trinity should now instantly click Conversation buttons, and Boss 'Accept' button
+* Trinity should now instantly click Conversation buttons, and Boss portal 'Accept' button

 * Added Global configuration file option under Advanced tab - will force all bots running under a shared Demonbuddy to use the same configuration file.